tito-arch/ICBN-International/content/top-men-s-pound-for-pound-boxing-rankings-across-weight-classes.md

 image = "/uploads/whatsapp-image-2023-02-10-at-1-13-35-pm-1.jpeg"

 +++
-I.C.B.N P4P ranking promotes transparemcy by presenting a full breakdown of how a boxers position (total score) is determined.
+I.C.B.N P4P ranking promotes transparency by presenting a full breakdown of how a boxers position (total score) is determined.

 Our rankings are based on performance 100% .